DFE-Digital/register-early-career-teachers/documentation/site/content/product/scope.md

 ---
 title: What's in scope for ECF2
 ---
+## Why we need to define the scope of ECF2

 We want to improve and rebuild the digital services that facilitate the early career framework (ECF) policy reforms.